Humiliation or Rejection — What’s Holding You Back?

 “Yeah, I remember that too.
 Maybe I was feeling that I’d be rejected if I tried out for the team, but looking back I think it had more to do with humiliation.”

 “In high school I began playing soccer for the first time as a sophomore.
 Everyone else had been playing for years.
 I made the team but sat on the bench.
 Never played in a single game.
 I felt so humiliated.
-Even though I eventually became a good player, the humiliation feeling overwhelmed everything else”
+Even though I eventually became a good player, the feeling of humiliation ooverwhelmed everything else”

 Humiliation or Rejection – Which Is It For You?